Qonfused/OCE-Build/docs/schema.md

 **Description**: Use `kernelcache` with different checksums when available.

-On macOS 10.6 and earlier, `kernelcache` filename has a checksum, which essentially is `adler32` from SMBIOS product name and EfiBoot device path.
+On Mac OS X 10.6 and earlier, `kernelcache` filename has a checksum, which essentially is `adler32` from SMBIOS product name and EfiBoot device path.
 On certain firmware, the EfiBoot device path differs between UEFI and macOS due to ACPI or hardware specifics, rendering `kernelcache` checksum as always different.

-This setting allows matching the latest `kernelcache` with a suitable architecture when the `kernelcache` without suffix is unavailable, improving macOS 10.6 boot performance on several platforms.
+This setting allows matching the latest `kernelcache` with a suitable architecture when the `kernelcache` without suffix is unavailable, improving Mac OS X 10.6 boot performance on several platforms.

 <h3 id=kernel-scheme-kernelarch>Kernel -> Scheme -> KernelArch</h3>